nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Exactly one of the optional parameters must be specified, and can only be specified once.

-* All books with a tag, or author, or book name that contains the substring of the given query will be displayed in the book list.
+* All books with a tag, or author, or book name that contains the substring of the given query will be displayed in the book list. e.g. `book find t/` will display all books with tags.

 </div>